Devil Mountain Ultra 50/50

 The ultra off-road course visits several mountain areas to the west of Turkey Springs, Chris Mountain, Middle Mountain, Horse Mountain and Devil Mountain.
 The terrain is nothing short of spectacular.
 Run it if you can!
 Incredible views, single-track and changing fall colors.

-We've added a 5k and 10k to start at 8am, at the same time as the 1/2 marathon course, in the Demons of Dust race.
-We'd love to see more locals be part of the event and also partner of ultra runners fill there morning with a great (shorter run) in the scenic Turkey Springs area.
+We added a 5k and 10k in 2013 to start at 8am, the 1/2 marathon will now start at 8am as well, all in the Demons of Dust race.
+We’d love to see more locals be part of the event and also partner of ultra runners fill there morning with a great (shorter run) in the scenic Turkey Springs area.

 50k and 50 mile aid stations are fully stocked and located every six miles or so, but we recommend that you run with a water bottle or camelback!
 It is dry here and can be warm.
 50 mile runners: The section from the 50/50 split, aid station #4 at mile 23.5 to aid station #5 at mile 31.9 is remote, rugged and 8 miles long!
 Carry two bottles at least and or a full camelback.
 This section is extremely beautiful and extremely remote….
 You will most likely be alone for very long stretches and should plan accordingly.